vespa-engine/blog/_posts/2021-02-16-image-similarity-search.md

 ## PyVespa

-In this blog we'll be using [pyvespa](https://pyvespa.readthedocs.io/en/latest/) which is a simple python api built on top of Vespa's native HTTP apis.
+In this blog we'll be using [pyvespa](https://pyvespa.readthedocs.io/en/latest/), which is a simple python api built on top of Vespa's native HTTP apis.

-The python api is not meant as a production ready api but an api to explore features in Vespa and also for training ML models which can be deployed to Vespa for serving.
+The python api is not meant as a production ready api, but an api to explore features in Vespa.
+It is also for training ML models, which can be deployed to Vespa for serving.

 See also the [Complete notebook](https://github.com/jobergum/notebooks/blob/master/VectorSearch.ipynb) which powered this blog post.